South America is disadvantaged by a daunting gender gap in digital skills.

 In an increasingly technological world, which is on a digitalization journey fueled by the COVID-19 epidemic, we still see that gender still is a discriminating factor.
 Studies show that this will affect future career choices and professional development in the STEM fields (Science, Technology, Engineering, and Mathematics), from early ages.
 Additionally, as information and communications technology professionals are (and will) be in high demand in an increasingly digital world, so this gender-based occupational segmentation poses a threat to Latin American innovation and economic potential.
 For example, considering only IT networking jobs in Latam, IDC predicted that by the end of last year we would see an estimated shortage of around half a million professionals in the market.

-Fortunately, we are seeing the birth of programmes dedicated to decreasing the deficit of skilled STEM workers and women are at the forefront.
-Two programs are leading the way here in Chile: Laboratoria, a successful programme has trained over 7,000 women in web development and UX design across the continent and Kodea, who is fostering opportunities for women, and people with limited access to education, by creating and developing programs that teach new skills in computer science and IT.
+Fortunately, we are seeing the birth of programs dedicated to decreasing the deficit of skilled STEM workers — and women are at the forefront.
+Two programs are leading the way here in Chile: Laboratoria, a successful program that has trained over 7,000 women in web development and UX design across the continent, and Kodea.
+The latter is fostering opportunities for women, and people with limited access to education, by creating and developing programs that teach new skills in computer science and IT.

-From these organisations, BCG Platinion identified three promising students and offered them internships with a responsibility to add tangible value to our company and our clients’ digital transformations, whilst developing their technical skills in programming.
+From these organizations, BCG Platinion identified three promising students and offered them internships.
+They took on responsibility for adding tangible value to our company and our clients’ digital transformations, whilst developing their technical skills in programming.

 These students joined our inaugural programme, CO:DE, which is a social impact initiative set up by BCG Platinion in SSA (Spanish South America).
-It’s objective – to help foster the inclusion of women in technology, and promote social mobility.
-The outcome – a pilot programme that can fast track the development of digital skills to prepare women for a career in technology.
+Its objective is to help foster the inclusion of women in technology, and promote social mobility.
+The outcome aims to be a pilot program that can fast-track the development of digital skills to prepare women for a career in technology.

 Phase I: Getting ready to CO:DE!